 Race bibs can be ordered for about 20-45 cents each.
 You can get plain or fancy.
 Generic race bibs are included with our pricing from Race Day Event Services.

 Chip timing is the easiest, fastest way to time a race.
 If this is your first race and do not know anything about how to time a race, then I would highly recommend it.
 Chip timing can be very pricey, but if you get the sponsorships to cover the cost, it will be well worth your investment.
 There are other ways of timing, but they are going to require more time and more volunteers and your runners may have to wait longer for their results.
 If the runners can’t see their results pretty fast after they have finished, you may lose them in the future.

 How many awards should I hand out?

 Well, you have the answers to some of your questions, you think you have a group of people that are willing to help and you know you have a worthy cause.
 Contact Race Day Event Services today and get on their calendar.
 Race Day will help you every step of the way.
-They even have a cool Race Planning Timeline, and they will send you reminder emails each step of the way to make sure you are working on what you need to be at each phase.
+They even have this cool Race Planning Timeline.
+They will send you reminder emails each step of the way to make sure you are working on what you need to be at each phase.